 Can I give blood?

-- Male donors can give blood every 12 weeks (4 times per year).
+- Male donors could be eligible to give blood at a maximum frequency of every 12 weeks (4 times per year) but normally less often.

-- Female donors can give blood every 16 weeks (3 times per year).
+- Female donors could be eligible to give blood at a maximum frequency of every 16 weeks (3 times per year) but normally less often.

 - Women between the ages of 17 and 19 who weigh less than 10 stone 3lbs (65kg) and whose height is below 5 feet 6 inches (168cm) need to have their blood volume estimated before giving blood.
 Please see the chart below.
 If your blood volume is within the shaded area you will be unable to donate until after your 20th birthday.

 This additional guideline has been introduced to minimise the risk of feeling unwell or faint after giving blood.